Chapter 50, Alarms

 - Existing alarm systems must be registered and a permit issued within 90 days of the date of adoption of this amended article.

-Permits for all alarm systems shall require an annual renewal one year from the date of permit or registration issuance.
+Permits for all alarm systems shall require an annual renewal two years from the date of permit or registration issuance.
 Renewals shall be accompanied by a renewal fee of $25 and filed with the Police Department.
-Except that permits for alarm systems servicing solely residential property shall require a renewal every three years from the date of permit or registration issuance and shall be accompanied by a renewal fee of $25.

 § 50-6.
 Imposition of fines.